tamarin-prover/tamarin-prover/src/003_example.md

 guarantees.
 We will use it to illustrate the general Tamarin workflow by proving that, from the client's perspective, the freshly generated key is secret provided that the server is not compromised.
-By default, the adversary is a Dolev-Yao intruder that controls the network and can delete, inject, modify and intercept messages on the network.
+By default, the adversary is a Dolev-Yao adversary that controls the network and can delete, inject, modify and intercept messages on the network.

 The protocol's Tamarin model and its security properties are given in